Parents and Family

 Many developmentally disabled children and adults experience a lot of isolation.
 He Cares/We Care mails cards and Christian letters to those who are developmentally disabled.
 You can register someone with a developmental disability by using the referral form.

-New Friends, a Christian-based friendship network that is part of Jesus Cares Ministries, a ministry of The Lutheran Home Association, connects teens and college students with families who have special needs children.
+New Friends, a Christian-based friendship network that is part of Jesus Cares Ministries, a ministry of WELS Kingdom Workers, connects teens and college students with families who have special needs children.
 Its purpose is to build relationships by focusing on abilities and not disabilities and to create a fun-filled atmosphere the entire family can come and enjoy.